I'm Daniel Scott an Acupuncturist Herbalist and Qi Gong teacher

 Tui-na (pronounced ‘twee nar’) Is a whole-body integrative massage system that uses the diagnostics of Traditional Chinese Medicine.
 Tui-na involves both light and strong massage techniques to rebalance the body.
 Tui-na is carried out with the patient dressed in loose clothes, so make sure you wear comfortable clothing when you come for treatment.

-In a typical session, the client, lies on a massage table.
+In a typical session, the client lies on a massage table.
 The practitioner examines the specific problems of the client and begins to apply a specific treatment protocol.
-The major focus of application is upon specific pain sites, acupressure points, energy meridians, and muscles and joints.
+The major focus of the application is upon specific pain sites, acupressure points, energy meridians, and muscles and joints.
 Sessions last 1 hour, which includes Chinese Medicine diagnosis, examination and treatment.
-Depending on the specific problems of the client, they may return for additional treatments.
+Depending on the specific problems of the client, they may return for a full course of treatments.
 The client usually feels relaxed and energized by the treatment.

 Today’s practitioners have the benefit of classical wisdom and empirical research, as well as modern biomedical research.

 Chinese Herbal Medicine works on the same diagnostic basis as Acupuncture.
 Its aim is to treat the presenting symptom AND the underlying cause by stimulating the body’s own healing ability.
 As with Acupuncture, the process is one of looking for connections rather than reducing the focus on a single symptom.
 With Chinese medicine, several symptoms can have the same underlying cause.

 Chinese Medicine recognises that health is more than just the absence of disease and it can both maintain and enhance our capacity for well-being.
 A herbal prescription usually contains about 9-18 different herbs which when combined work synergistically to create an effective treatment.